3961 Hastings Street

 Cats are usually happy to go off and do their own thing when they want to be alone.
 But some cats may become stressed or anxious if too many unfamiliar people are in their home at once.
 If you’re hosting any kind of get-together this year, ensure you keep an eye on your cat throughout the night.
 You can even provide your cat with a quiet room in the home for them to relax and unwind throughout the evening.

-For even more tips we suggest reviewing our previous blog post How to Keep Your Cat Happy and Safe During Christmas.
+For even more holiday care tips for cats, we suggest reviewing our previous blog post How to Keep Your Cat Happy and Safe During Christmas.

 Proactive Holiday Care Tips for Dogs

 Dogs have a tendency to stick their nose wherever they like, which could spell a holiday-ruining emergency for your pup.
-Though many of the tips for cats also apply to dogs, there are a few other factors to consider for these animals.
-And while your dog probably won’t try to climb your tree, they may try to get into some other trouble.
+Although many of the above tips for cats also apply to dogs, there are a few other factors to consider.
+While your dog probably won’t try to climb your tree, they may try to get into some other trouble.
 These five tips should help you keep them safe this year:

 1. Keep a close eye on human food

 Dogs are known to be a bit more audacious than cats when it comes to helping themselves to human food.
-But the list of hazardous foods is virtually identical for dogs as it is for cats!
-That’s why you should take care to ensure your dog can’t consume any chocolate, alcohol, raisins/grapes, onion, garlic, cooked animal bones, or xylitol (an artificial sweetener found in some gum and candy).
+However, the list of hazardous foods is virtually identical for dogs as it is for cats!
+That’s why you must take care that your dog doesn’t consume any chocolate, alcohol, raisins/grapes, onions, garlic, cooked animal bones, or xylitol (an artificial sweetener found in some gum and candy).

 2. Seasonal plants

 As with cats, dogs can be at risk from stomach pain, vomiting, or more serious symptoms if they eat any part of a festive plant.
-As with cats, you’ll want to avoid poinsettia, holly, and mistletoe wherever possible.
+You’ll want to avoid your dog from being exposed to poinsettia, holly, and mistletoe wherever and whenever possible.

 Whether you use a real pine Christmas tree or an artificial one, be sure to vacuum frequently and keep your dog away, as the needles that fall off can cause an upset stomach if your dog consumes them.
 Likewise, the water in the bowl used to keep real trees fresh and green can also be a hazard, so use a tree skirt or a cover to keep your dog from getting curious.